UnamSactam/SilentCryptoMiner/README.md

 ## Wiki

-You can find the wiki here or at the top of the page.
+You can find the wiki [here](https://web.archive.org/web/20230325085852/https://github.com/UnamSanctam/SilentCryptoMiner/wiki).
 The wiki contains information about the miner and all of its features, it also has some answers to frequently asked questions.

 ## Web Panel